KayDomrose/clocker/examples/minecraft-server/README.md

 In this example, we use [Hetzner Cloud](https://www.hetzner.com/cloud).
 It's easy to set up a free account, and their cloud servers start at a [reasonable price](https://www.hetzner.com/cloud).

-You are free to use any provider you want (and we support), it should work anyway.
+You are free to use any provider you want ([and we support](https://github.com/KayDomrose/clocker#Supported-providers)), this example should work anyway.

 Go to your [hetzner console](https://console.hetzner.cloud/projects) and create a new project called "minecraft".
 In your project, go to "Access" > "API Tokens" and generate a new token.

 ## Step 2: Install clocker
 If you don't have clocker installed yet, open your favorite console and run `npm install -g @kay.domrose/clocker`.
-After clocker is installed, initialize it with `clocker init`.
+After clocker is installed, initialize it with `clocker init` from anywhere in your terminal.

-## Step 3: Create new server
+## Step 3: Register a hoster in clocker
-Still in your console, run `clocker add`.
-This will launch clockers server wizard, that will ask you a few questions and create a server template.

-If you don't to use Hetzner Cloud, your wizard may ask you other questions, but it shouldn't be too different.

-This is what i use:
-- Unique id: `minecraft-server`
+Before we can work with servers, we first need to register a hoster in clocker.
+This will prepare a cloud server provider by, in case of Hetzner Cloud, setting the API Token generated in step 1 and provide your ssh key.
+That way, you can add any number of servers to a given hoster for different projects.

+Run `clocker hoster register` and follow the questions.
+For this tutorial:
 - Cloud server provider: **Hetzner Cloud**
+- Unique identifier: `hcloud`
+- Hetzner Cloud API-Token: insert the api token you've created in step 1
 - Path to ssh key: in my case its ~/.ssh/id_rsa.pub, but yours may be different
 - Label for ssh: **kays-ssh**

+## Step 4: Create new server
+After that, run `clocker add`.
+This will launch clockers server wizard, that will ask a few questions and create a server template.

+If you don't to use Hetzner Cloud, your wizard may ask you other questions, but it shouldn't be too different.

+This is what I use:
+- Choose your hoster: `hloud
+- Unique id: `minecraft-server`
 - Label for server: **Minecraft**
 - Server type: minecraft requires some resources, especially when you will have some players.
 I choose a **CX21** for this example.
-- Hetzner Cloud API-Token: insert the api token you've created in step 1

-## Step 4: Prepare data directory
+## Step 5: Prepare data directory
 clocker syncs a directory from your pc to the remote server.
 We can use that to store our minecraft locally while the server is not running.